Ortizzz-j/sql-employeeBase/README.md

 ## Improvements Needed

 currently need to make it so that the tables join when one is clicked after the other and also to be able to add an employee, role, or department.
+The project isnt completed but i am just trying to keep up and not fall behind in class.

 ## Lesson Learned